Sthiti-8658/Bank_Managment_System/README.md

 - Deposit and Withdraw funds
 - View current balance
 - Mini statement (transaction history)
-//- (Optional) Save users and transactions to PostgreSQL .this feature is added
+//- (Optional) Save users and transactions to PostgreSQL .this feature is not added now

 ---